Éver Banega

-Éver Maximiliano David Banega (born 29 June 1988) is an Argentine professional footballer who plays for Saudi Arabian club Al Shabab as a central midfielder.
+Éver Maximiliano David Banega (born 29 June 1988) is an Argentine professional footballer who plays as a central midfielder for Argentine Primera División club Newell's Old Boys.

 He started his career with Boca Juniors, and signed with Valencia in 2008 where he remained for several years, appearing in 162 official games and winning the 2008 Copa del Rey.
-After joining Sevilla in 2014, he conquered three Europa League trophies over two separate spells.
+After joining Sevilla in 2014, he conquered three Europa League trophies over two spells.

 Banega represented Argentina at the 2018 World Cup.
 Additionally, he won an Olympic medal in 2008 and appeared in three Copa América tournaments, helping the team to the final of the 2015 and 2016 editions.

 Club career

 Boca Juniors

 Born in Rosario, Santa Fe, Banega came through the youth ranks at Boca Juniors, reaching the first team at 18, and winning immediate recognition thanks to his passing average and his performances in the Primera División.
 After teammate midfielder Fernando Gago moved to Real Madrid in January 2007, he was named as his successor despite his young age.

 Banega made his professional debut in the 4–0 win against Banfield on 10 February 2007.
 On 1 April, just a few matches afterwards, he was given an ovation when he left the field.